Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Simulation Details

 where we have defined $K_{aa} \equiv 0$, $\forall a$, having separated out the diagonal terms, which may be absorbed into the effective chemical potential for charges.
 Supposing that we flip a spin $S_i$, the charges on the two adjacent tetrahedra, labelled by $a$, $b$, are modified: $q_a \to Q_a$, and $q_b \to Q_b$.
 The change in Coulomb energy when flipping this spin is therefore

 where $\delta q_a = Q_a - q_a$, and $\delta(q_a^2) = Q_a^2 - q_a^2$.
-Such an expression already represents an improvement over the conventional dipolar Monte-Carlo code---one needs only to sum over the nonzero charges, which are dilute in the metastable plateau.
+Such an expression already represents an improvement over the conventional dipolar Monte Carlo code---one needs only to sum over the nonzero charges, which are dilute in the metastable plateau.

 However, one can further speed up the computation of the Coulomb energy by considering the \emph{change} in the Coulomb spin flip energies when going from time step $t \to t+1$.
-Suppose that in the WTMC update at time $t$, spin $S_j$, adjacent to tetrahedra $c$,~$d$, was flipped.
+Suppose that in the Waiting Time Monte Carlo (WTMC) update at time $t$, spin $S_j$, adjacent to tetrahedra $c$,~$d$, was flipped.
 We then propose flipping $S_i$, adjacent to tetrahedra $a$,~$b$.
-If there is no overlap between $a$,~$b$ and $c$,~$d$, the change in spin flip energy between time steps $t$ and $t+1$ is simply
+If there is no overlap between tetrahedra $a$,~$b$ and $c$,~$d$ (i.e., none of $a$, $b$, $c$, $d$ are equal), the change in spin flip energy between time steps $t$ and $t+1$ is simply

 Computing the Coulomb energy using the above expression~\eqref{eqn:coulomb-spin-flip-local} is substantially faster than~\eqref{eqn:coulomb-spin-flip} since it involves an $O(1)$ number of terms as opposed to $O(L^3)$.
 If one or both of the tetrahedra $a$,~$b$ and $c$,~$d$ do overlap, then the expression~\eqref{eqn:coulomb-spin-flip-local} must be modified, but it remains $O(1)$ in complexity per spin.
-Hence, the overall complexity scales as $O(L^3)$ per WTMC step.
+Hence, the overall complexity scales as $O(L^3)$ per WTMC sweep.

 The dipolar interaction between spins, $E_d=\sum_{i<j}S_i K_{ij} S_j$, can also be implemented in a similar way with $O(1)$ complexity per spin.
 Suppose that at time $t$ the spin $S_r$ was flipped, and we would like to then propose flipping $S_k$ both before and after flipping spin $S_r$.
 We find that in the case $k \neq r$